MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-capacity.md

 Every [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer with [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Premium or Essential subscriptions can use one production environment and three sandbox environments, at no extra charge.

-> [!NOTE]
-> Existing customers with [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Premium or Essentials subscriptions purchased before October 1st 2020 will keep their existing environment entitlements for a period of 1 year until October 1st 2021 or until their subscription is renewed or ended, whichever occurs last.
-This won't increase their overall database storage capacity and won't enable extra sandbox environments.
-These benefits are only activated with the production environments purchased by the customers separately.

 Customers can also choose to purchase any number of additional production environments via their CSP partner.
 Each production environment comes with three additional sandbox environments.

 Production and sandbox environments can be created and used in any country where [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service is available, also in the country where the default [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments are located.
 Additional environments can be created by customers, administrators, and partners by using the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].

 When customer administrators create users in Microsoft 365 Admin Center and assign them [!INCLUDE[prod_short](../developer/includes/prod_short.md)] licenses, each user, by default, gets access to all [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments (sandbox and production) under the same single [!INCLUDE[prod_short](../developer/includes/prod_short.md)] license, still acting within the scope of their license within each of these environments.
 Administrators can limit users' access to any particular environment by [changing their permissions](/dynamics365/business-central/ui-define-granular-permissions), or by [removing users' access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system) within that environment.

+### Customers with Premium or Essentials subscriptions purchased before October 1st 2020

+Existing customers with [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Premium or Essentials subscriptions purchased before October 1st 2020 will keep their existing environment entitlements (three production and three sandbox environments) for a period of 1 year until October 1st 2021 or until their subscription is renewed or ended, whichever occurs last.

+Access to two additional production environments during this period won't increase your overall database storage capacity and won't enable extra sandbox environments.
+These benefits are only activated with the production environments purchased by the customers separately.

+Examples (for subscriptions purchased before October 1st 2020):
+ - your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscription renews **before** October 1st 2021 - you can use up to three production environments until October 1st 2021.
+After that date, you will only be entitled to one production and three sandbox environments.
+ - your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscription renews **after** October 1st 2021 - you can use up to three production environments until the day your subscription renews.
+After that date, you will only be entitled to one production and three sandbox environments.

+When your entitlement for two additional production environments expires, the additional production environments you may have created during that period will still be fully available, you will not be automatically charged for the extra environments, but in order to become compliant you will have to purchase additional production environments via your CSP partner within 30 days following the expiration date.
+See the **Exceeding capacity quotas** section for more details.

+Use the **Capacity** page to see how many environments of each type you have available for your organization.

 ## Storage